Link to Facebook

 Crypto Currency Tax Guide- No More Fines!

 If you have been investing in cryptocurrency, it’s important to report your gains and losses for your Crypto Currency Taxes to the IRS.
 That way, you don’t get fined for not reporting them.
-But unfortunately, the IRS is cracking down on people who do not report their crypto transactions.
+But unfortunately, the IRS is cracking down on people who do not report their crypto transactions, and engaging in any cryptocurrency or digital asset transaction can have tax consequences.
+Each of these transactions has different tax implications.
 Also, for those taxpayers that just ignore the law altogether!

 What are Crypto Currency Taxes?